 Separate compartments for the laptop allow access without having to pull everything else of the bag.
 This is especially useful for scenarios like removing your laptop when going through airport security.
 Many laptop backpacks, like The North Face Borealis, are starting to adopt this feature.

 The one that does this better than the rest is the top-scoring Incase Icon.
 The Icon has a zippered compartment for the laptop and an additional separate padded compartment for your tablet.
 This padded tablet compartment adds protection and makes its accessibility super simple, especially when you're in a meeting and need to access your electronics, notebooks, and portfolio quickly.

 Those that offer a briefcase carry option like the Cotopaxi Tasra 16L open up like a storybook, allowing you to see everything that is in your backpack.
 While this takes a little more time to organize, we appreciate this organizational property.

 We love when backpacks include a water bottle holder.
 However, we also learned that many manufacturers ignored how easily (or difficult) a bottle fits when the bag is stuffed full.
-The backpacks with the best water bottle holders are The North Face Borealis and the Thule Pack n' Pedal.
-These are mesh-based and stretchy, with lots of storage capacity to fit larger diameter water bottles and thinner canisters alike.
+The pack with the best water bottle holder is The North Face Borealis.
+They are mesh-based and stretchy, with lots of storage capacity to fit larger diameter water bottles and thinner canisters alike.